yannikkellerde/GNN_Hex/more_questions.md

 Additionally, because I remove vertices instead of filtering them out in my C++ implementation, the graphs are already in a format that can be processed by pytorch\_geometric.

-Thus, we cut the make-move time by a factor of, the convert graph time should drop to zero.
+Thus, we cut the make-move time by a factor of 7 and the convert graph time should drop to zero.
 With a more sensible MCTS implementation we won't need hashing.

-Only the required graph copying might be an issue.
+## Path forward and CrazyAra
++ I spend last days looking at CrazyAra code for better understanding of multi-thread MCTS in C++.
++ I could use that as an orientation to build my own multithread MCTS.
+	- Then I could either implement GNN in C++, or use pybind and handle GNN stuff in python and pytorch-geometric.
++ However, maybe there is a better path making use of CrazyAra code: Fork CrazyAra, implement a state interface for my HexGraphs env.
+Then modify CrazyAra NN-Api to support GNNs and HexGraphs.
+	- This seems like the most promising way to have a chance of beating top Hex AI.
+	- I could use Graph Isomorphisms to make use of Monte-Carlo graph search.
+However, Weisfeiler-Lehman hashing to detect Isomorphisms might be too slow.
+	- GNN framework to use?
+Pytorch-geometric is python-only.
+According to author, it should be possible to reimplement GNNs in C++ using torch-scatter c++ api.
+Or maybe use TorchScript.
+Or a completely different framework?
+		+ Breaking news is that I tried TorchScript to transfer torch model from python to C++, but that seems to be hopeless as TorchScript does not support torch-scatter.
+Also, I failed to build torch-scatter in c++ with gpu support.
+Maybe I can make it work with torch-scatter some day (reimplementing GraphSAGE in C++ using torch-scatter and libtorch), but I'm also looking forward to alternatives.
+		+ Claim by pytorch-geometric developer: *If your model does not depend on scatter_max and pooling algorithms, you should be able to reimplement your model with scatter_add and gather operations quite easily in C++ using libtorch.* So I guess I should try this.

 # Mostly solved questions
 + Why do multithreading on single MCTS with virtual loss?
 Why not run n-threads MCTS in parallel instead and let each thread handle only one MCTS?